 Several potential benefits and contextual considerations not fully captured in the economic modeling include the limited treatment options for patients with TCRMM.
 Since anti-BCMA treatments represent a novel mechanism of action, these treatments may provide efficacy for patients who currently have few alternatives.
 However, CAR-T therapies are complex and high-cost with significant side effects.
-Historically, treatments with these characteristics are underutilized by historically disadvantaged populations, suggesting these treatments may worsen disparities.
+Treatments with these characteristics have been underutilized by disadvantaged populations, suggesting that disparities may be worsened.